Yolo County, California: Port

 The Port of Sacramento, now known as the Port of West Sacramento, is an inland port in West Sacramento, California, in the Sacramento metropolitan area.
 It is 79 nmi northeast of San Francisco, and is centered in the California Central Valley, one of the richest agricultural regions in the world.

 Crime

-The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.
+This table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.

 Cities by population and crime rates

 Politics

 Yolo is a strongly Democratic county in presidential and congressional elections.
 The last Republican presidential candidate to win a majority in the county was Dwight Eisenhower in 1952, which is the longest Republican drought for any California county.
 In fact, since 1928, Eisenhower's win in 1952 was the only time the county was carried by the Republican presidential nominee.

 Yolo County has been somewhat more likely to elect Republican governors since then (Ronald Reagan carried the county in 1966, George Deukmejian in 1986, and Arnold Schwarzenegger in 2003 and 2006).